marko-js/marko/docs/01-getting-started.md

 <button>Click me!</button>
 ```

-Marko makes this really easy, allowing you to define a `class` for a component right in the `.marko` template and call methods of that class with `on-` attributes:
+Marko makes this really easy, allowing you to define a `class` for a component right in the `.marko` view and call methods of that class with `on-` attributes:

 _button.marko_
 ```xml